Codimension two polar homogeneous foliations on symmetric spaces of noncompact type: Preliminaries

 \begin{proof} Let $p\in M$ be arbitrary.
 Since $H\cdot o$ is closed in $M$, we may find a point $q\in H\cdot o$ such that the distance from $q$ to $p$ is minimum among all points of $H\cdot o$.
 The first variation formula implies that the minimizing geodesic joining $q$ and $p$ must leave $H\cdot o$ perpendicularly.
 Thus, by homogeneity we may assume that $q=o$ and $p=\exp_{o}(\xi_{o})$, with $\xi_{o}\in\nu_{o}(H\cdot o)$.
 Let $\xi\in \Gamma(\nu(H\cdot o))$ be the unique $\tilde{H}$-equivariant vector field whose value at $o$ is $\xi_{o}$ (which exists because $\xi_{o}$ is fixed by the slice representation of $\tilde{H}$).
 Since $H\subseteq \tilde{H}$, $\xi$ is also the unique $H$-equivariant normal vector field along $H\cdot o$ generated by $\xi_{o}$.
 Due to~\cite[Section 2.1.8]{BerndtConsoleOlmos}, we obtain $H\cdot p = \{ \exp_{x}(\xi_{x}) \colon x\in H\cdot o \}=\tilde{H}\cdot p$. \end{proof}

-If $H$ is a closed subgroup of the isometry group of $M$, we say that the action of $H$ on $M$ is \emph{polar} if there exists a submanifold $\Sigma$ in $M$ such that: \begin{enumerate}[\rm (i)] \item $\Sigma$ intersects all the orbits of $H$, and \item if $p\in\Sigma$, then $T_p\Sigma$ and $T_p(H\cdot p)$ are orthogonal. \end{enumerate} The submanifold $\Sigma$ is called a \emph{section}.
+If $H$ is a closed subgroup of the isometry group of $M$, we say that the action of $H$ on $M$ is polar if there exists a submanifold $\Sigma$ in $M$ such that: \begin{enumerate}[\rm (i)] \item $\Sigma$ intersects all the orbits of $H$, and \item if $p\in\Sigma$, then $T_p\Sigma$ and $T_p(H\cdot p)$ are orthogonal. \end{enumerate} The submanifold $\Sigma$ is called a section.
 Sections are known to be totally geodesic (see for example~\cite{LorenzoSolonenko}).
-If the section of a polar action is flat, then the action is called \emph{hyperpolar}.
+If the section of a polar action is flat, then the action is called hyperpolar.

-In this paper we assume that the action of $H$ on $M$ induces a foliation.
+In this paper we assume that the action of $H$ on $M$ induces a foliation, that is, the action does not have singular orbits.
 We say that $M$ is a Hadamard manifold if it is a simply connected complete Riemannian manifold with nonpositive sectional curvature.
 Riemannian symmetric spaces of noncompact type are examples of Hadamard manifolds.
 If follows from~\cite[Proposition~2.1]{BerndtDiazTamaru10} that all the orbits of $H$ are principal, that is, all isotropy groups are conjugate in $H$.

 From~\cite[Theorem~4.1]{BerndtDiazTamaru10} we have the following criterion of polarity:

 \begin{proposition} Let $M=G/K$ be a Riemannian symmetric space of noncompact type with Cartan decomposition $\g{g}=\g{k}\oplus\g{p}$.
 Let $H\subseteq G$ be a closed subgroup acting on $M$ in such a way that its orbits form a foliation on $M$.
 We define